 An online customer portal is something that can be created as part of your website for customers to access their personal data and transactions with your company.
 With a simple online account, customers can view their interaction aspects from purchase history all the way to a wish-list – I am sure you’d agree that Amazon.com has done a great job with their customer portal.
 Such a portal is an exceptional way to help customers gain access to information they might need several times without having to wait in any queue.

 Companies today have to evolve with their customers’ needs.
-New and innovative methods, to interact with and resolve customer issues have to be developed and improved everyday.
-These are just a few new-age channels that is gaining traction now a days, who knows we might be writing a new article on how artificial intelligence is disrupting online customer service in a few months down the road!
-Please share your feedbacks and comments below.
+New and innovative methods, to interact with and resolve customer issues have to be developed and improved every day.
+These are just a few new-age channels that is gaining traction nowadays, who knows we might be writing a new article on how artificial intelligence is disrupting online customer service in a few months down the road!
+Please share your feedback and comments below.

 We are all aware that the first step towards creating customer happiness is understanding what…